. the problem of beauty *

 breaking the surface.
 These are forays into the relationship between surface and substance, intended as soundings into deeper matters that remain to some degree unspecified.
 Photography is a tool "well-fitted," as John Szarkowski once pointed out, "for the exploration of those areas of our experience in which we recognize but do not understand meaning."

 Akin to what Agnes Martin once said about her paintings, many of the images here are less about what is seen than about what breaks through, long known in the mind.
-Art of this kind is less concerned with capturing the decisive moment than with stirring murmors in the viewer's heart and brain, which take on the work of interpreting the picture by projecting emblematic meanings onto it, prompted further by image titles that are suggestive yet open-ended.
-"In order to see a photograph well," insisted Roland Barthes, "it is best to look away or close your eyes," the better to hear what could be rustling inside.
+Art of this kind is less concerned with capturing the decisive moment than with stirring murmors in the viewer's heart and brain, which take on the work of interpreting the picture by projecting emblematic meanings onto it.
+Here, interpretation is prompted further by image titles and texts that are suggestive yet open-ended.

-In pursuit of new beauty that might break through, the photographer gallops off in all directions at once, across a sprawling topography.
-Even with a site map and a sack of bread crumbs, newcomers may, at first pass, find this riding hard to circuit.
+In pursuit of new beauty that might break through, the photographer gallops off in all directions at once across a sprawling horizon.
+Even clinging to a site map and trailing a sack of bread crumbs, newcomers may, at first pass, find this riding hard to circuit.

 Rather than unearth yet more images from the locales where beauty is traditionally mined, most of the photography here starts by looking elsewhere, in places where beauty can instead emerge from resonant metaphor, from invigorating contexts of order or disorder or spiritual darkness, and from emotionally complex - rather than merely picturesque - landscapes.

 so picture this.
-When presented in large prints on gallery walls, many art images today suggest themselves as spotless windows framing views to literal elements - persons and things - in an actual space located somewhere else, a frame that we peer through as a mode of visitation.
-The prevailing gestalt of photography-school graduates these days, it seems, is to set up views that operate as a teleportation device or, in old parlance, as a step through a looking-glass where one finds a still-recognizably-real space (even when rendered imaginatively) on the other side.
+When presented in large prints on gallery walls, many art images today suggest themselves as spotless windows framing views to literal elements - persons and things - in an actual space located somewhere else, a frame that we peer through as a mode of visitation; the image operates as a teleportation device, a step through the looking-glass.
+The hallmarks of beauty for such photography stress crystalline focus, large-format camera detail, and the rendering of pictorial depth in a way that feels literally true to the eye, complimented by lighting skillfully devised to further this effect.
+Altogether, a sophisticated aesthetic built around spatial realism.

-Much of the work here intends a different experience that dispenses with that premise, presenting instead the two-dimensional image as the viewer's final destination, a place compressed with meanings, a space that operates under its own rules and posits its own non-documentary realities.
+Much of the work here intends a different experience that either dispenses with or subverts that premise, presenting instead the two-dimensional image as the viewer's final destination, a place compressed with meanings, a space that operates under its own rules and posits its own non-documentary realities.

 Indeed, preferring viewers to remember at all times that they're examining the contrived realm of an art object, with a shrug I let some digital brushstrokes show by leaving editing imperfections on random display.
 I then go further, modifying the aesthetic dimensions of many images in subtle or obvious ways, such that a picture's appeal might strike the eye as somehow unexpected or even alien to its subject matter.